Guy Zu-Aretz: Early life

-Zu-Aretz was born in Tel Aviv, Israel, to a Ladino-speaking family of Sephardic Jewish (Libyan-Jewish, Turkish-Jewish, and Greek-Jewish) descent.
+Zu-Aretz was born in Tel Aviv, Israel, to a Ladino-speaking family of Sephardic Jewish of Libyan-Jewish, Turkish-Jewish, and Greek-Jewish descent.

 In 1996, following his military service in the Israeli Air Force Band, Zu-Aretz began studying acting at the Hillel Ne'eman school and acting in front of the camera with Ruth Deichs.
 Among other things, he studied voice.

 Career

 Career in theater

-Zu-Aretz participated in several plays, mostly for Habima, Israel's national theatre, including: Bustan Sephardi, Garden Ricky, The Diary of Anne Frank, Butterflies Are Free, Not Because of the Memories, Little Tel Aviv, A View from the Bridge, Go All Out and the musicals The Band Returns and Mary Loo.
+Zu-Aretz participated in several plays, mostly for Habima, Israel's national theatre, including: Bustan Sephardi, Garden Ricky, The Diary of Anne Frank, Butterflies Are Free, Not Because of the Memories, Little Tel Aviv, A View from the Bridge, Go All Out and the musicals The Band Returns and Mary Lou.
 In 2006, he participated in the musical Guys and Dolls at Beit Lessin Theatre.

 In 2007, he won an award from the Shalem Foundation, in appreciation of his theater work with disabled people in Acco.

-In Hanukkah 2010 he played in the musical "The Little Mermaid" next to Rinat Gabay.
+In Hanukkah 2010 he played in the musical The Little Mermaid next to Rinat Gabay.
 In 2012 he started acting in the musical "Flower of the neighborhoods"("Perach Hashchunot") at the Be'er Sheva theatre beside Liraz Charhi.
 The musical was written by Kobi Oz, and directed by Nir Erez.
-In Hanukkah 2013 played in the Musical "Snow White and the hunter" with Tal Museril, Yael Bar Zohar and more.
+In Hanukkah 2013 played in the Musical "Snow White and the Hunter" with Tal Mosseri, Yael Bar Zohar and more.